- Whole life insurance is also referred to as “ordinary life” or “straight life.” It provides coverage for your entire lifetime.

 - Premiums for these policies are higher because you make premium payments during a short time frame.

-- Also referred to as "flexible premium adjustable life insurance," features a savings element (cash value) that grows on a tax-deferred basis.
+- Universal life insurance is also referred to as "flexible premium adjustable life insurance."
+It features a savings element (cash value) that grows on a tax-deferred basis.

 - The insurer invests a portion of your premiums.
 The return on the investment is credited to your policy tax-deferred.

-- Offers a guaranteed minimum interest rate, which means the insurer guarantees a certain minimum return on your money.
+- Universal life insurance offers a guaranteed minimum interest rate, which means the insurer guarantees a certain minimum return on your money.

 - If the insurer does well with its investments, the interest rate return on the accumulated cash value increases.